NCT Safer Travel Guidance for Customers

 - 28 September 2020 - Updated to reflect Social Contact rules and other government amendments.
 Revisions to some sections to simplify the guidance.
 Addition of further suggested ways to show facial covering exemption by customers.
 Addition of guidance for visiting the Travel Centre.

 - 17 July 2020 - Updated to reflect the Prime Minister's announcement on using public transport

 - 4 July 2020 - Updated to reflect changes to social distancing measures and guidance for people with sight loss

 - 15 June 2020 - Updated to reflect mandatory requirement to wear facial coverings; addition of Capacity Checker and new Journey Assistance cards

 NCT buses are clean, safe and good to go and we have achieved Visit Britain’s official industry standard, which confirms that we are following industry and Government guidance on COVID-19, social distancing and cleanliness.

-This new standard is a sign of businesses being able to demonstrate that they’re adhering to the COVID-19 guidance issued by the government for their sector, have carried out a COVID-19 risk assessment and that they have the required processes in place.
+This standard is a sign of businesses being able to demonstrate that they’re adhering to the COVID-19 guidance issued by the government for their sector, have carried out a COVID-19 risk assessment and that they have the required processes in place.
 Read more here.

 This Safer Travel Guidance is in place to help you travel safely on our buses.

-Our services are available for all types of journey, but you MUST NOT travel on our buses if you:
+You MUST NOT travel on our buses if you: